fandisus/express-vue/readme.md

 ## Running
 Then compile the src to dist using gulp, using either of:
-- `gulp dev`
+- `npm run build`
-- `gulp prod`
+- `npm run buildProd`

-`gulp dev` will compile the ts, js and vue to the dist folder without obfuscation.
+`npm run build` will compile the ts, js and vue to the dist folder without obfuscation.

-`gulp prod` will compile the ts, js and vue to the dist folder with obfuscation.
+`npm run buildProd` will compile the ts, js and vue to the dist folder with obfuscation.

 After compiling the src folder, you can now run the project using pm2:
 - `pm2 start ecosystem.config.js`